 As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
-The resulting packet after header compression (whose header MAY actually be smaller than that of the original packet or not) is called a SCHC packet.
-Subsequently, and if the SCHC packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the SCHC packet.
-This process is illustrated by Figure 3
+The resulting packet after header compression (whose header may or may not actually be smaller than that of the original packet) is called a SCHC Packet.
+If the SCHC Packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the SCHC Packet.
+The SCHC Packet or the SCHC Fragments are then transmitted over the LPWAN.
+The reciprocal operations take place at the receiver.
+This process is illustrated in Figure 3.